nomath4u/radiusnetworks.github.io/museum_guide/instructions.md

 <img src='images/museumguide-pk-setup.png'/>

 ###Step 6.
-Distribute your 8-digit hunt code.
+Distribute your 8-digit museum code.

-When using the Radius Museum Guide apps, your museum or tour is selected by particpants by entry of an 8-digit code.
+When using the Radius Museum Guide apps, your museum or tour is selected by visitors by entry of an 8-digit code.
 This code can then be distributed to your participants by posting it on a sign or a website, sending it to them via email, etc.  You may request an 8-digit code by sending an email to support@radiusnetworks.com including your ProximityKit kit URL.

 Once you receive confirmation that your code is live, you can try out your museum guide.